ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 By combining text, shapes, and colors, you can easily design a clean and informative user interface for your Arduino projects.
 In the next section, we’ll take it a step further, learning how to display images from an SD card on the ST7735 screen.

-Displaying Images from SD Card on ST7735
+Displaying BMP Images from SD Card on ST7735

 One of the most impressive features of the 1.8-inch ST7735 TFT display is its ability to display bitmap (BMP) images directly from an SD card.
+This allows you to show logos, icons, or even small photos on your Arduino-based projects, perfect for dashboards, menu screens, or startup animations.

 In this section, we’ll go through everything step-by-step: connecting the SD card module, preparing your BMP files, and displaying them on the TFT screen.